Sewage self-assessment

 - how knowledgeable you are about the relevant legislation

-- We recommend that you use your initial responses as a benchmark for your facility’s compliance program.
-Over time, you can refer back to these responses to ensure you continue to increase the number of "yes" responses as you work towards environmental improvement.
+- refer back to your responses to ensure you continue to increase the number of yes responses as you work towards environmental improvement

 Introduction

-The self-assessment will answer key questions about your regulatory responsibilities and help you prepare for future inspections that the ministry may conduct at your facility.
+This self-assessment will answer key questions about your regulatory responsibilities and help you prepare for future inspections that the ministry may conduct on your sewage works.

-Contact your local ministry district office if you have any questions about your facility’s operation.
+Contact your local ministry district office if you have any questions about your sewage works operation.

 Disclaimer